Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: The 2006 data analysis

 \subsection{Selection of SIDIS events and hadrons}

+Let us call as "SIDIS event" an event determined by Eq.~(\ref{eq1}) and reconstructed with tracks using the data recorded by the tracking and PID detectors.

-The overall statistics of 2006 comprise about $44.6\times 10^6$ preselected candidates for inclusive DIS (i.e.\ without hadrons in Eq.~(\ref{eq1})) and SIDIS events with $Q^2>1$~(GeV/$c)^2$.
+The overall statistics of 2006 is about $44.6\times 10^6$ of preselected candidates for inclusive DIS and SIDIS event with $Q^2>1$~(GeV/$c)^2$.
 The sample was obtained after rejection of runs that did not pass the data stability tests (see Section 3.3) and events that did not pass the reconstruction tests.
-The latter were rejected if the $z$-coordinate of the interaction point (vertex) was determined with an uncertainty larger than $3\sigma$ of average.
+The latter ones were rejected if the $Z$-coordinate (along the beam) of the interaction point (vertex) was determined with an uncertainty larger than $3\sigma$ of average which varied within 1.5-2 cm for different target cells.

 The selection of SIDIS events from the preselected sample was done as described in Ref.~\cite{Alekseev:2010dm}.
-For each SIDIS event, a reconstructed vertex with incoming and outgoing muons and one or more additional tracks were required.
-Tractories of the incoming muons were required to traverse all target cells.
-The cuts were applied on the quality of the reconstructed tracks from vertices, the effective lengths of the target cells (28~cm, 56~cm, 28~cm), the momentum of incoming muons (140~GeV/$c$--180~GeV/$c$), the fractional energy carried by all tracks from the event $(z < 1)$ and the fractional virtual-photon energy $(0.1< y < 0.9)$.
-About $36.6\times10^6$ SIDIS events remained for further analysis after cuts.
+For each SIDIS event, a reconstructed vertex with incident ($\mu$) and scattered ($\mu^\prime$) muons and one or more additional tracks were required.
+Trajectories of the incident muons were required to traverse all target cells in order to have the same beam intensity for each of them.
+The track crossing more than 30 radiative lengths along the reconstructed trajectory was associated with $\mu^\prime$.
+The cuts were applied on the quality of the reconstructed tracks forming vertices, the effective lengths of the target cells (28~cm, 56~cm, 28~cm), the momentum of incident muons (140~GeV/$c$ $-$ 180~GeV/$c$), the fractional energy carried by all tracks from the event $(z < 1)$ and the fractional virtual-photon energy $(0.1< y < 0.9)$.
+About $36.6\times10^6$ SIDIS event candidates remained after cuts.